 Basically the situation seems to be like this:

-I have been told that the government in place is involved in large scale drug trafficking.
+I have been told that the government in place is involved in large-scale drug trafficking.

 The army, which should be a strong institution protecting the interests of the country and its people, is actually supporting Maduro supposedly because they also reap some of the fruits of the drug trafficking.
 I remember seeing on TV high-rank military officials declaring they won’t let Maduro down.

-There are countless military checkpoints on the roads of the country, which you never cross totally serenely, but fortunately they seem to just leave tourists alone (more on this later).
+There are countless military checkpoints on the roads of the country, which you never cross totally serenely, but fortunately, they seem to just leave tourists alone (more on this later).

 I have crossed towns that look pretty scary – you can feel the potential danger just by looking around.
 Just like many other towns, they are controlled by drug cartels and other criminal groups controlling nearby gold mines as well.

-Definitely not the kind of place I would stop by to stay a couple days.
+Definitely not the kind of place I would stop by to stay a couple of days.
 Anyone on the street could be one of these criminals and get you into serious trouble.